09hanvaik/HansalsPortfolio/README.md

 ## Credits

 Skills for Life/EdX FE bootcamp course 2023/24.
-Idea to use logo to go back to homepage by Moin Zaman on Stackovberflow.
+Idea to use logo to go back to homepage by 'Moin Zaman' on Stack Overflow.
 Link: https://stackoverflow.com/questions/11701311/logo-image-and-h1-heading-on-the-same-line
+Idea to use separate the header items (pure flexbox option) by 'spflow' on Stack OverFlow.
+Link: https://stackoverflow.com/questions/35269947/how-can-i-align-one-item-right-with-flexbox